Big Spring, Texas: Services and facilities

 The Texas Department of Criminal Justice operates the Big Spring District Parole Office in the city.

 The Texas Department of State Health Services operates a 200-bed psychiatric hospital, opened in 1939.
 The hospital has reduced its number of beds over the years, but remains one of the largest employers in Big Spring.

 The United States Postal Service operates the Big Spring Post Office.

-The Federal Bureau of Prisons (BOP) operates the Federal Correctional Institution, Big Spring in Big Spring.
-The nearby Big Spring Correctional Center is privately operated (GEO Group) on behalf of the BOP.
+The Federal Bureau of Prisons operates the Federal Correctional Institution, Big Spring in Big Spring.
+The nearby Big Spring Correctional Center is privately operated (GEO Group) on behalf of the bureau.

 The Colorado River Municipal Water District operates a reclaimed water treatment plant in Big Spring, the first of its kind in Texas, the product of which is then delivered to the potable water treatment plants of Big Spring, Stanton, Midland, and Odessa.